usertam/curriculum-vitae/main.typ

     NixOS/Nixpkgs Maintainer, _formerly Contributor_],
   "",
   "3 Years" + dot + "Since 2022",
-  "pulls?q=is%3Apr+author%3Ausertam",
+  "pulls?q=author%3Ausertam+is%3Amerged",
-  url_desc: "Pull Requests"
+  url_desc: "Merged PRs (30+)"
 )[
-  As contributor to recognized open source initiatives, I collaborate with many in the open-source software community to shape the very foundation of modern software stacks used by developers.
+  As contributor to recognized open source initiatives of 20k+ stars, I collaborate with many in the open-source software community to shape the very foundation of modern software stacks used by developers.

   #v(-.25em)